cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

 So, all you have to do to enable automatic reloading is update the value of the `casc.auto_reload` portion of the event payload to `true`:

 1. Navigate to your copy of the `ops-controller` repository in your workshop GitHub Organization and open the `controller-casc-update` pipeline script.
 2. Click the **pencil icon** to open it in the GitHub file editor, then modify `'casc':{'auto_reload':'false'}` to `'casc':{'auto_reload':'true'}`.
-Next, scroll to the bottom to reach the "Propose changes" secion.
+Next, scroll to the bottom to reach the "Propose changes" section.
 Create a new branch called "auto-reload" or similar.
 On the next screen leave a relevant comment in the present tense and then click "Create pull request".
 Then merge your changes.
 The complete updated contents should match the following:

 ```groovy
 library 'pipeline-library'